2000 Summer Olympics closing ceremony: Olympic Flag and Hymn

+The Olympic flag was raised again at the upcoming Winter Olympics in Salt Lake City, Utah in the United States; the opening ceremony there took place on 8 February 2002.

 Extinguishing the Olympic Flame - We'll Be One

-‘We'll Be One’ was performed by Nikki Webster and the Sing 2001 Choir where she performed the song on a high platform underneath the Olympic Cauldron.
+‘We'll Be One’ was performed by Nikki Webster and the Sing 2001 Choir where she performed the song on a high platform underneath the Olympic Cauldron while wearing a white Greek dress.
 The song is about all of humanity coming together and becoming one.
-The Olympic Flame was then captured by a F-111 Jet and flew out from Olympic Park representing the start of its long journey back to Athens. (the F-111 actually performed a dump-and-burn).
+The Olympic Flame was then captured by an F-111 Jet of the Royal Australian Air Force which flew away from Olympic Park, representing the start of its long journey back to Athens.
+This effect was created by the aircraft jettisoning fuel from its tanks and igniting it with its afterburner, a manoeuvre called a dump-and-burn.

 Let's Party!

 The Ceremony ended with an hour long party and dance mix, featuring well known culture of Australia icons.

-The first two songs in the party were Absolutely Everybody by Vanessa Amorosi, who performed a special extended remix of the song,with dancers in sci-fi europop attire, and Love Is in the Air, performed by John Paul Young and ballroom dancers as a reference to the Baz Luhrmann film Strictly Ballroom.
+Vanessa Amorosi arrived to perform a special extended remix of her hit Absolutely Everybody while dancers performed in sci-fi europop attire.
+Then ballroom dancers appears while Love Is in the Air was performed by John Paul Young.
+This was a reference to the Baz Luhrmann film Strictly Ballroom.
 Both performed on the Geode stage.